Cubans head to the polls, all eyes on voter turnout | Politics

 Cubans head to the polls, all eyes on voter turnout

-"We are going through a critical situation and we all have to pitch in."
-Anti-government forces, primarily off-island in a country that restricts dissident political speech, have encouraged the opposite, calling on Cubans to abstain and labeling the election a "farce."
-Cuban President Miguel Diaz-Canel, who voted in his hometown of Santa Clara just after sunrise on Sunday, said the people would have the last word.

-Cubans began voting early on Sunday for the 470 lawmakers who will represent them in the country´s National Assembly in a closely watched election seen as a referendum on the communist-run government at a time of deep economic crisis.
+Cubans headed to the polls on Sunday to vote for the 470 lawmakers who will represent them in the country´s National Assembly in a closely watched election seen as a referendum on the communist-run government at a time of deep economic crisis.
 Voting centers in the capital Havana opened at 7 a.m.
+ET and bustled with activity through mid-day as citizens arrived to cast ballots at the city's share of more than 23,000 official ballot sites throughout the country.

+Cubans headed to the polls on Sunday to vote for the 470 lawmakers who will represent them in the country´s National Assembly in a closely watched election seen as a referendum on the communist-run government at a time of deep economic crisis.

-ET and bustled with activity as citizens arrived to cast ballots at the city's share of more than 23,000 official ballot sites throughout the country.
+Voting centers in the capital Havana opened at 7 a.m.
+ET and bustled with activity through mid-day as citizens arrived to cast ballots at the city's share of more than 23,000 official ballot sites throughout the country.
+By 11 a.m.
+ET, nearly 42% of the country had voted, according to Cuba's National Electoral Council (CEN).

-Cuba´s government, saddled by shortages, inflation and growing social unrest, has encouraged unity in Sunday´s vote, calling on citizens to vote together in a broad show of support for the communist leadership.
+Cuba´s government, saddled by shortages, inflation and growing social unrest, has encouraged unity, calling on citizens to vote together in a broad show of support for the communist leadership.
 Ana Lydia Velazquez, a 78-year old retired Havana resident, told Reuters that message resonated with her.

 "I believe all Cubans should go to vote, to help our country improve, and advance," she said.
 "We are going through a critical situation and we all have to pitch in."
-Anti-government forces, primarily off-island in a country that restricts dissident political speech, have encouraged the opposite, calling on Cubans to abstain and labeling the election a "farce."
+Anti-government forces, primarily off-island in a country that restricts dissident political speech, have said a vote has no real meaning in a one-party system with no formal opposition, labeling the elections a "farce."
+Dissident groups have called on Cubans to abstain from voting.

 The 470 candidates on Sunday´s paper ballot are vying for 470 open seats.
 There are no opposition candidates.
 A high rate of abstention would not have any immediate impact on the election´s outcome, as the winners of the contest must receive more than half the votes of those who choose to cast ballots.

-But political analysts say a low rate of participation in the elections would be a sign of deepening discontent with Cuba's one-party, communist-run system.
+But political analysts say low turnout would be a sign of deepening discontent with Cuba's communist-run system.
 Abstention has been on the rise in Cuba over several elections.
 The winning 470 candidates, who serve for five years, will choose the next president of Cuba from among their ranks, further raising the stakes of Sunday's vote.

+The newly elected National Assembly is also due to debate and pass laws that will regulate the press and the right to protest, among other key issues.
+Voting closes at 6 p.m.
+ET (2200 GMT).
+Results are expected early next week.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)